 Development Testers run the unit tests, assisted by Development Programmers.
-Development Scientists assist in evaluating the unit test results.
 Examine the unit test output, including runtime messages, diagnostic messages and the content of intermediate and output data files.

 Runtime messages are messages written by the operating system to a runtime log file or other designated output source (e.g., a monitor connected to the computer from which the program execution command has been entered).
 These may occur if the unit code is written to generate such messages as a way to test functionality.